-(4) Gasoline storage tanks with a capacity of less than 250 gallons are not subject to the submerged fill requirements in section (3) of this rule.
+(4) Gasoline storage tanks with a capacity of less than 250 gallons are not subject to the submerged fill requirements in section (3).

 (5) The owner or operator of a GDF must submit the applicable notifications as required under OAR 340-244-0246.

-(6) The owner or operator of a GDF must have records available within 24 hours of a request by DEQ to document gasoline throughput.
+(6) The owner or operator of a GDF must have records available within 24 hours of a request by DEQ or the EPA Administrator to document gasoline throughput.